arhs-spikeseed-mobile/sidi-cli/docs/purposedSteps.md

 A group of steps designed for building Android applications.
 Depending on user choices during `init` or `edit`, this group will:
 - Add overlays to application icons.
-- Run React Native and Android tests (Lint, TSC, Prettier, UT, Jest).
+- Run React Native (or Flutter) and Android tests (Lint, TSC, Prettier, UT, Jest).
 - Set the application version and build APK/AAB files.
 - Share the APK as CICD artifacts.
 - Notify status updates via Slack/Teams.